Book your 360Learning demo now

-Your new hires need access to your systems, including email or chat, project management, learning modules, and anything else they’ll be using from day-to-day.
+Your new hires need access to your systems, including email or chat, project management, time tracking instructions, learning modules, and anything else they’ll be using from day-to-day.
 This might sound like a no-brainer, but access issues are one of the most common first-day problems.

 With remote onboarding, this communication is even more important - you want your new hire to feel plugged-in to the workplace, even if they can’t be physically present.

 Pre-boarding might seem like a basic admin task, but overlooking this important step jeopardizes a smooth first day for your new hire.
 Any first day is stressful and starting a new job remotely in the middle of a pandemic even more so.
 You don’t want them to have to worry about getting their computers or Gmail access, too.

 “The anxiety someone can feel when starting a new job is always exacerbated by not knowing the key details,” says Jonah.

 “We want the logistics to run really smoothly, and to communicate clearly to new hires about what to expect when they start.”